Becoming a Blogger

 Keep in mind that if you decide to hire someone, unless you plan to pay them for the upkeep of your site, you will also need to learn how to upload content yourself.
 I personally wanted to know it all myself not to have to depend on other people, but it is entirely up to you.

-I first started off with WIX before I was taught web development (which unexpectedly led me to adding web developer to creative director and blogger in my title, as I was offered to become part of a team at a Digital Marketing company called Growth Gurus).
+I first started off with WIX before I was taught web development (which unexpectedly led me to add web developer to creative director and blogger in my title, as I was offered to become part of a team at a Digital Marketing agency).
 Web builders like WIX and Foursquare have a high disadvantage from the aspect of Google crawling.
 WordPress, although harder to use, has got all the needed settings in place for Google to recognize and list your website on the internet.
-As mentioned earlier, you can have someone build your site for you, although if you intended to have access to the backend for content uploading, I do suggest that the person who builds your website would give you a crash course of how to use WordPress.
+As mentioned earlier, you can have someone build your site for you, although if you intended to have access to the backend for content uploading, I do suggest that the person who builds your website would give you a crash course on how to use WordPress.

 Keep in mind that you need to be organized as well as experimental.
 We all have our styles and goals when creating content.
 For me I have 2 main objectives, to create content that is different and to be as thorough as possible.
 Therefore, I choose to create 1 piece of content over a month, making sure I take the time to do all the research and most importantly, look at the subject from all the possible angles I can think of.